Raising chickens is relatively easy and you will find an assortment of chicken houses to choose from these days.

 In general, chickens can find their own food - as long as they are given enough access to the outdoors to forage for food such as greens and bugs.

 Chickens are omnivores and can eat just about anything.
 Chickens are kind of like pigs and humans which can eat a variety of plant and animal foods.

-Some people feed chickens their leftovers, chicken feed, and chicken scratch to help supplement their diets.
+And some people feed chickens their leftovers, chicken feed, and chicken scratch to help supplement their foraging.